RPT-Dairy prices fall, volumes drop at auction -NZ's Fonterra

 (Repeats without change to text)

-Nov 18 International milk prices fell while volumes dropped in this month's second auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.
+Nov 4 International milk prices fell while volumes dropped in this month's first auction held by New Zealand's Fonterra Co-operative Group, the world's biggest dairy exporter.

-The index fell 0.3 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.
+The index rose 1.4 pct at the previous sale, said Fonterra, which is known for brands such as Anchor, Anlene and Fresh n' Fruity.

 The auction results can affect the New Zealand dollar as the dairy sector generates more than 7 percent of the nation's gross domestic product.